cin-framework/cin-library/CODE_OF_CONDUCT.md

 ## Questions?

 If you have questions, please see [Faq](https://www.cin-framework.com/p/0.html?page=faq).
 If that doesn't answer your questions, feel free to [contact us](mailto:support@cin-framework.com).

+> © CIN FRAMEWORK — All Rights Reserved.